anshultaak/Readme/README.md

 Access to push the deployments via Azure devops is also needed to the existing Azure user

-SInce there were permissions issues, the repo was added under CFA project, and code was mograted there, which worked well.
+NOTE: ```SInce there were permissions issues, the repo was added under CFA project, and code was mograted there, which worked well.```